 Coco 4K Ultra HD / Blu-Ray Review

 Watching the Coco 4K Ultra HD version on a 4K television and with an X Box One X was impressive.
 The visuals were stunning.
-From the wood grain on the mariachi player’s guitar to the light reflecting off the water in the cave, every detail looked fantastic.
+In the scene where the grandmother chases the mariachi man with her shoe, you can see the wood grain in great detail with the 4K Ultra HD version.
+When the light reflected off the water in the cave, every detail looked fantastic.

 Since this was my husband’s first time to see the movie, he was impressed with how detailed the Land of the Dead scene was.
 While this scene looks incredible in 4K, you can appreciate it in any resolution because of all the work the filmmakers put into this part.

 Even though I had the awesome opportunity to see the movie at the Los Angeles premiere (which you can read about here), watching Coco 4K Ultra HD / Blu-Ray at home means that you can peek behind the scenes with the bonus features.

 A Thousand Pictures A Day

 In A Thousands Pictures A Day, you can see how the movie went from the streets of Mexico to the big screen.
 Researching the Mexican culture meant seeing what it was like there.